emberjs/rfcs/text/0000-factoryFor.md

 # Detailed design

+Throughout this document I reference Ember 2.12 as it is the next LTS at writing.
+This proposal may ship for 2.12-LTS or be bumped to the next LTS.

-This feature will be added in three steps.
+This feature will be added in these steps.

-1. Introduce `ApplicationInstance#factoryFor` in Ember 2.8
-2. Deprecate `ApplicationInstance#_lookupFactory` in Ember 2.8, remove in 2.9
+1. In Ember introduce a `ApplicationInstance#factoryFor` based on `_lookupFactory`.
+It should be documented that certain behaviors inherent to "double extend" are not supported.
+In development builds and supporting browsers, wrap return values in a Proxy.
+The proxy should throw an error when any property besides `create` or `class` is accessed.
+2. In the same release add a deprecation message to usage of `_lookupFactory`.
+   As this API is intimate it must be maintained through at least one LTS release (2.12 at this writing).
+3. In 2.13 drop `_lookupFactory` and migrate the `factoryFor` implementation to avoid "double-extend" entirely.

-3. Release a polyfill addon for this feature
+Additionally, a polyfill will be released for this feature supporting prior version of Ember.

-#### Step #1: Introduce `ApplicationInstance#factoryFor` in Ember 2.8
+#### Design of `ApplicationInstance#factoryFor`

 A new API will be introduced.
-This API will return both the original base class registed into or resolved by the container, and will also return a function to generate a dependency-injected instance.
+This API will return both the original base class registered into or resolved by the container, and will also return a function to generate a dependency-injected instance.
 For example:

 ```js